:max_bytes(150000):strip_icc()/SPR-EATS-10-best-electric-wine-bottle-openers-4135093-recirc-15d4c5716e1d4263a7663d50c4b9b6aa.jpg)

 Unlike many rechargeable openers, the RBT’s USB cable plugs directly into the wall for charging and opens over 30 bottles before a recharge.

-According to our at-home tester, the automated nature of this opener made it feel more like it came from the 21st century than the others, but it did break the (natural) cork a bit as it was retrieving it from the neck of the bottle.
-She found the process was mostly effortless, and it was one of the quietest models.
+During testing the first thing we noticed was the sleek golden-brass finish on this electric corkscrew, but the second thing we noticed was the finish picking up fingerprints.
+The automated nature of this opener made it feel more like it came from the 21st century than the others, but it did break the (natural) cork a bit as it was retrieving it from the neck of the bottle.
+Overall, we found the process was mostly effortless, and it was one of the quietest models we tested.

 Dimensions: 8.27 x 2.76 x 8.27 inches | Material: Stainless steel and silicone | Color: Black and gold | Weight: 1.19 pounds